 Things you’ll need: After a grand debate on whether toilet paper or paper towels worked better as a finish line, paper towels won.
 You’ll also need two minions to help hold them up.

-Capturing that picture perfect moment right
+Capturing that picture-perfect moment right

 Though no one needs to know the secret to your Olympian-esque accomplishments, we’ll let you in on ours.
-All photos in this article were taken with the all new SONY Cyber-shot™ DSC-RX100M5, a compact camera with the world’s fastest autofocus and continuous shooting functions.
+All photos in this article were taken with the SONY Cyber-shot™ DSC-RX100M5, a compact camera with the world’s fastest autofocus and continuous shooting functions.

 We’ll admit – we’re no Joseph Schooling, but the RX100M5 definitely brought us a step closer.
-With its high speed continuous shot mode that can shoot up to 24fps with Autofocus/Auto exposure tracking – that’s 150 shots at one time! – we were able to stitch an awesome gif from the shots we took.
+With its high-speed continuous shot mode that can shoot up to 24fps with Autofocus/Auto exposure tracking – that’s 150 shots at one time – we were able to stitch an awesome gif from the shots we took.
 And no need to worry about taking ages to capture a golden moment – high frame rate to the rescue.

-You wouldn’t have guessed this was done in a children’s pool either!
+You wouldn’t have guessed this was done in a children’s pool either.